afivos/afivos.com/resume.md

 title: Resume
 ---

 I like to think of myself as a storyteller that combines code, design, words, interactive media to tell the story of your brand and product.
+[See my publications here](/features)

 ##Content Marketer, New York##
 KISI Inc, *January 2015  - Present*